 It would be rare to find an Australian bathroom or kitchen that didn't contain household essentials made by Kimberly-Clark.
-Its facial tissues, toilet paper, paper towels and many other products are also commonplace in hotels, commercial office buildings, restaurants and cafes nation-wide.
+Its facial tissues, toilet paper, paper towels and many other products are also commonplace in hotels, commercial office buildings, restaurants and cafes nationwide.

 Love Your Forests has not only increased our sales and market share but also contributes to the protection of forests by increasing understanding of FSC and responsible forestry.

 When Kimberly-Clark's Australian-produced Kleenex Family Care tissue products were awarded FSC certification in 2011, the company wanted to raise awareness among consumers of FSC and how the choices of individual shoppers can benefit the environment.
-Through the campaign "Love Your Forests" Kimberly-Clark and WWF have been able to show how the products you buy can be connected to the forest homes of endangered species like the orangutan
+Through the "Love Your Forests" campaign Kimberly-Clark and WWF have been able to show how the products you buy can be connected to the forest homes of endangered species like the orangutan

-The ongoing campaign has helped to shift responsible forest management from the margins to the mainstream, with consumer awareness of FSC increasing from less than 10% when the campaign started, to more than 25% in 2015.
+The campaign has helped to shift responsible forest management from the margins to the mainstream, with consumer awareness of FSC increasing from less than 10% when the campaign started, to more than 25% in 2016.
 There has also been a marked uptake of forest certification across Kimberly-Clark’s major competitors over this period, reflecting genuine market transformation.

 Household items like facial tissues, toilet paper, paper towels and napkins use fibres sourced from timber.
-Without sustainable management, the demand for these products can put pressure on the forest homes of some of the world’s most endangered species, like the orang-utan.
+Without sustainable management, the demand for these products can put pressure on the forest homes of some of the world’s most endangered species, like the orangutan.
 Deforestation and forest degradation also contribute to climate change because of the role that trees play in the carbon cycle.

 Managing timber for sustainable use helps to protect valuable forest habitats as well as minimising impacts associated with climate change.
 The FSC mark provides consumers with a simple means of identifying products that use wood fibre from responsibly managed sources.